-You can select more than one outcome if relevant.
-3a.
-Outputs Planned outputs for the project.
 3b.
 Impact-Enabling Activities Impact-enabling activities are activities that drive outputs to outcomes- i.e. progress the research along the impact pathway.
 What activities need to happen to drive outputs to outcomes?
 When will these activities take place?
-The information provided 3c.
-Evidence of Progress can be a mixture of bullet point and narrative in style.
-How will you know that the impact-enabling activities have progressed the research on the path to impact?
+The information provided can be a mixture of bullet point and narrative in style.
+3c.
+Evidence of Progress How will you know that the impact-enabling activities have progressed the research on the path to impact?
 What evidence can be used to show this?
 Indicators of evidence may be qualitative or quantitative.
 2. Activities Activities that will take place as part of the research project.
 A high-level breakdown of what will be done under each objective will be adequate.
 Bullet points can be used.
 1. Inputs Resources needed for the project- high level information is adequate and can be in bullet points.